Cook Islands Arrival Airport: Which Airport to Fly into the Cook Islands© CookIslandsPocketGuide.com

 Learn more about flying directly to the Cook Islands in our guide, Which Airlines Fly to Rarotonga & the Cook Islands.

 Rarotonga International Airport is also the main hub for travelling to the outer islands of the Cook Islands.
 It has a daily schedule between Rarotonga and the islands of Aitutaki and Atiu, with flights a few times a week to Mangaia, Mitiaro and Mauke.
-Flights to the Northern Group are less frequent, with scheduled flights only available for Manihiki, while charter flights are the only way to get to the other islands.
+Flights to the Northern Group are less frequent, with scheduled flights only available to Manihiki, while charter flights are the only option for accessing the other islands.

 Find out more about flying domestically with our guide, Domestic Flights in the Cook Islands: Your Guide to Interisland Flights.